ribocode-slola/ribocode1/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](./LICENSE)

 # Ribocode
-Ribocode is a Graphical User Interface (GUI) visualisation tool for the Ribocode Project.
-It is deployed on GitHub Pages as a [Progressive Web App (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps):
+Ribocode is designed to help researchers compare static atomic level detail [ribosome](https://en.wikipedia.org/wiki/Ribosome) data in 3D.
+There is a [Progressive Web App (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) deployed via GitHub Pages:
 * https://ribocode-slola.github.io/ribocode1/

-The user needs a recent Web browser.
-Once installed it can be used offline.
-Ribocode is based on [React](https://react.dev/), and has been developed using [Vite](https://vite.dev/).
-The source code is mostly [TypeScript](https://www.typescriptlang.org/)
+This is generally available for use and can be easily duplicated.
+The user requires a recent [Web browser](https://en.wikipedia.org/wiki/Web_browser) (e.g. [Firefox](https://www.firefox.com/)) that will run [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+Installed as a PWA, it can be used offline.
+Ribocode is based on [Node](https://nodejs.org/), [React](https://react.dev/) and [Mol*](https://github.com/molstar/molstar), and is mostly written in [TypeScript](https://www.typescriptlang.org/).

-The GUI is hopefully intuitive to use and is best displayed on a typical landscape computer screen.
-Users start by loading a molecule to align to - a [CIF](https://www.iucr.org/resources/cif/spec/version1.1) format file.
-When loaded two viewers display the molecule in a default style.
-Users can then change the style and explore the data.
-Typically another molecule is loaded and displayed over the first molecule loaded after being automatically aligned.
-How well the algorithm aligns the data depends on how similar the molecules are.
-With both datasets loaded, they can be explored together in a visual way.
+The user interface requires a landscape computer screen, keyboard and mouse.
+Start by loading a ribosome dataset in [CIF](https://www.iucr.org/resources/cif/spec/version1.1) format file.
+The two viewers should display the data in 3D.
+The default style can be changed and the user can rotate and zoom in out.
+Another dataset can be loaded and aligned with the dataset first loaded using an algorithm.

-Ribosome data can be downloaded from the [RCSB Protein Data Bank](https://www.rcsb.org/pages/about-us/index) in CIF format: e.g. [4ug0](https://files.rcsb.org/download/4UG0.cif) - a human ribosome dataset; and [6xu8](https://files.rcsb.org/download/6XU8.cif) - a fruit fly ribosome dataset.
+Ribosome data can be downloaded from the [RCSB Protein Data Bank](https://www.rcsb.org/pages/about-us/index) in CIF format: e.g. [4ug0](https://files.rcsb.org/download/4UG0.cif); and [6xu8](https://files.rcsb.org/download/6XU8.cif).

-Ribocode is based on [Mol*](https://github.com/molstar/molstar).
-On a typcialy screen, two different Mol* viewers should appear side by side.
-Viewer sychronization can be activated and deactivated.
-When activated rotation/zoom in one viewer triggers rotation/zoom in the other.
-When deactivated zoom/rotation in each viewer is independent.
-Please refer to the [Mol* Viewer Documentation](https://molstar.org/viewer-docs/) for information about the Mol* controls and how to zoom/rotate using the mouse and keyboard.
+Viewers can be sychronized so that rotation/zoom in one viewer triggers rotation/zoom in the other.
+Please refer to the [Mol* Viewer Documentation](https://molstar.org/viewer-docs/) for information on Mol* user interface elements and how to zoom/rotate using the mouse and keyboard.
 In Ribocode, the 3D Canvas of each Mol* viewer should appear above the sequence panel, main menu, control panel and log panel.

-Ribocode is being developed to help researchers study the 3D strucutre of [ribosomes](https://en.wikipedia.org/wiki/Ribosome) and compare static 3D ribosome datasets.
-[UKRI](https://www.ukri.org/) are funding Ribocode development under research grant [BB/X003086/1](https://gtr.ukri.org/projects?ref=BB%2FX003086%2F1).
-For more details of the project please see the [Ribocode Website](https://ribocode.org/)
+Ribocode is being developed as part of the [Ribocode project](https://ribocode.org/) funded by [UKRI](https://www.ukri.org/) under research grant [BB/X003086/1](https://gtr.ukri.org/projects?ref=BB%2FX003086%2F1).

-When using Ribocode, please also cite Mol* using the following:
+If you use Ribocode, please also cite Mol* using the following:

 David Sehnal, Sebastian Bittrich, Mandar Deshpande, Radka Svobodová, Karel Berka, Václav Bazgier, Sameer Velankar, Stephen K Burley, Jaroslav Koča, Alexander S Rose: [Mol* Viewer: modern web app for 3D visualization and analysis of large biomolecular structures](https://doi.org/10.1093/nar/gkab314), *Nucleic Acids Research*, 2021; https://doi.org/10.1093/nar/gkab314.

-## Source Code
+## Source Code Overview

-The main application code is in `App.tsx`.
-The App contains two RibocodeViewers as defined by `RibocodeViewer.tsx`.
-Each RibocodeViewer contains a MolstarContainer containing a Mol* viewer. `SyncButton.tsx` and `SyncContext.txt` contains GUI component and synchronisation logic code.
+- The main application code is in `App.tsx`.
+The `App` contains two `RibocodeViewers` as defined by `RibocodeViewer.tsx`.
+Each `RibocodeViewer` contains a `MolstarContainer` containing a Mol* viewer.
+- `SyncButton.tsx` and `SyncContext.txt` contain the code for synchronizing the viewers.

-The `utils` directory contains:
+- The `utils` directory contains:
-* `colors.tsx` - code for applying different colours in molecule visualisation
+  - `colors.tsx` - code for applying different colours in molecule visualisation
-* `data.tsx` - code for loading data into the Mol* viewers.
+  - `data.tsx` - code for loading data into the Mol* viewers.
-* `dictionary.tsx` - code to help identify different chains in ribosomes of different species which can have different codes.
+  - `dictionary.tsx` - code to help identify different chains in ribosomes of different species which can have different codes.

-Mol* is added as a workpackage inside Ribocode in the `workpackage/molstar` directory.
+Mol* is added as a workpackage in the `src/workpackage/molstar` directory.

 ## Building and Running